yuhanglu2000/yuhanglu2000.github.io/_pages/about.md

 # 🌟 Miscellaneous
 ## Academic Services
-I served as a reviewer for top-tier conference such as ICCV, NeurIPS ...
+I served as a reviewer for top-tier conference such as ICCV, NeurIPS, AAAI ...

 ## Hobbies
 Love: 🎱Billiards (Chinese 8 ball and Snooker), 🏀basketball and 🏃jogging